 What credit score is needed to buy a house?

 There are a number of different types of mortgages to choose from when you are trying to buy a house and each one has different requirements, including the minimum credit score necessary.
 Do you know what’s needed for each, and which would be best for you?

 The first thing you’ll want to do is get a current and accurate picture of where your credit currently stands so you can make informed decisions about your mortgage.
 To do this, you’ll need to check your credit report.
 The main credit bureaus are required to provide you with a free copy of your credit report annually.
-Credit Sesame members can also access their score anytime for free.
+As a Credit Sesame member, you can also access your score anytime for free.